kubeshop/kusk-gateway/docs/docs/reference/cli/dashboard-cmd.md

 $ kusk dashboard
 ```

-Opens the kusk gateway dashboard in the browser by exposing the default private envoy fleet on port 8080
+Opens the Kusk Dashboard in the browser by exposing the default private envoy fleet on port 8080

 ```
 $ kusk dashboard --envoyfleet.namespace=other-namespace --envoyfleet.name=other-envoy-fleet